RISKS + SIDE EFFECTS

 Inactive ingredients: lactose monohydrate (contains milk proteins), magnesium stearate

-Once-daily BREO 100/25 is a prescription medicine used long term to treat chronic obstructive pulmonary disease (COPD) for better breathing and fewer flare-ups.
-BREO is not used to relieve sudden breathing problems and won't replace a rescue inhaler.
+Once-daily BREO 100/25 is a prescription medicine used long term to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis, emphysema, or both, for better breathing and fewer flare-ups.
+BREO is not used to relieve sudden breathing problems and won’t replace a rescue inhaler.